-- ➤ The Audio Zone Command allows you to create programs to select Off, On, Mute Off, and Mute On for individual Audio Zones or for All Audio Zones. - The Volume Command allows you to create programs to set the volume from 0% to 100% for the specified Audio Zone. - > The Audio Source Command allows you to create programs to select an Audio Source for the specified Audio Zone. - The Key Press Command allows you to create programs to simulate key presses as shown.
+- The Audio Zone Command allows you to create programs to select Off, On, Mute Off, and Mute On for individual Audio Zones or for All Audio Zones. - The Volume Command allows you to create programs to set the volume from 0% to 100% for the specified Audio Zone. - > The Audio Source Command allows you to create programs to select an Audio Source for the specified Audio Zone. - > The Key Press Command allows you to create programs to simulate key presses for the respective audio system.